valeuli/NeonTweet/README.md

 npx wrangler queues list
 ```

-If everything is correct, you should see `tweet-processing` in the list.
+If everything is correct, you should see the queue in the list.

 ### 4️⃣ Configure `wrangler.toml`